shhshn/sonish/README.md

 ## How It Works

-Technically speaking, there is nothing but a Python to C++ compiler (*transcompiler*), which works like a Python-ish frontend added to C++ backend.
+Technically speaking, there is nothing but a Python to C++ compiler (*transcompiler*), which works like a Python-ish frontend added to C++.

-The goal of the project, and a major difference from others, is to support only a small but modern subset of Python and C++, which will benefit from several techniques incompatible with a full Python to C++ compiler.
+The goal of the project, and a major difference from others, is to support only a small but modern subset of Python and C++.
+In that way we benefit from several techniques incompatible with a full Python to C++ compiler.

 ## Supported Features